-Applicants will be informed on the outcomes of the pre-evaluation and shall be ready to deliver pitch and answer questions during the Final Evaluation.
+Applicants will be informed on the outcomes of the middle stage evaluation and shall be ready to deliver pitch and answer questions during the Final Evaluation.

-The pre-selected applicants shall attend one-week pitch coaching session to improve their pitching skills before the final evaluation of applications.
+Selected applicants shall attend one-week pitch coaching session to improve their pitching skills before the final evaluation of applications.
 The sessions will be conducted by the International Coaches hired by GITA.